 Want to make your own?
 Here’s how!
 Or, if you’re looking for grilling tips or even more recipes be sure to check out SmithfieldThrowdown.com!

-- Then, take the corner that’s pointing towards you and fold it up over the rib meat and coleslaw mixture, fold the left and right ends in and roll the egg roll up.
-If this explanation is a little hard to follow just check out the video below.
+Then, take the corner that’s pointing towards you and fold it up over the rib meat and coleslaw mixture, fold the left and right ends in and roll the egg roll up.
+If this explanation is a little hard to follow just check out the video above.